StackVista/stackstate-docs/setup/cli/cli-comparison.md

 The `stac` CLI is:

 * The old CLI.
-* Works with all supported versions of StackState
+* Works with StackState v5.1 or earlier.
 * ⚠️ Does not include the newest commands - see the [CLI command overview](#cli-command-overview).
 * ⚠️ Will be deprecated in a future release of StackState.